khoih-prog/WiFiManager_NINA_Lite/README.md

 4. Examples are redesigned to separate Credentials / Defines / Dynamic Params / Code so that you can change Credentials / Dynamic Params quickly for each device.
 5. Add Board Name

-Thanks to [thorathome in GitHub](https://github.com/thorathome) to test, suggest and encourage to add those new features in [Blynk_WM](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
+Thanks to [Thor Johnson](https://github.com/thorathome) to test, suggest and encourage to add those new features in [**Blynk_WM Library**](https://github.com/khoih-prog/Blynk_WM), such as Default Credentials/Dynamic Params, Configurable Config Portal Title, DRD.
 Now those features are speading fast into libraries having similar functionalities.

 #### Major Release v1.0.3